ShelfOps/qtdocs/docs/guide.md

 You can use this map to find a good place to yoink resources in, or follow other people vibing around. the world is 10kx10k and the map follows the same radius, displaying everything available to us as they are discovered on the map.

-## Backpacks
-YOU CAN CRAFT 6 TIERS OF BACKPACKS YEEHAW HOW COOL IS THAT Their recipes are in `/bprecipe`, and all backpacks come with liquid tanks to store your liquids without wasting shit ton of space on individual buckets.
-You can't put backpacks in backpacks, sucks I know.

-*Rev 3.1 Notes: Both `/bprecipe` and `/bbp recipe` are valid commands. `/bprecipe` was an alias added later to make the command more convenient.*

->**Update: Backpack recipes also appear in crafting tables now.**

 ## Custom Nether & End
 When the server starts, you are free to go to any dimension you wish to go to.
 There are no restrictions, because those dimensions are also custom and you will feel the difficulty of them if you go early.
 That is why you're recommended to go there later in your playthrough, preferably with one or more people by your side.